hydroper-jet/lang/spec/1.0/source/src/overview/compilation.md

 ## Platform-specific operations

-It is allowed for platforms that compile the bytecode form into another form to define specific external operations as `native` functions.
+It is allowed for platforms to define specific external operations as `native` functions.

 For example, for interoperability between the Jet and Lua languages during a transpilation process, it may be required to support specific operations to compute table indices and access the Lua environment.